Welcome to The RESIST Project

 Learn

-In stage 4 we will re-evaluate the existing theories and academic models against the lived experiences and practices that we have identified at the previous three stages.
+In Stage 4 we will re-evaluate the existing theories and academic models against the lived experiences and practices that we have identified at the previous three stages.
 Together with our partners, we will generate concepts and tools that respond to anti-democratic threats.

 Share

-In order to enable RESIST to make a difference, stage 5 will see the project share the findings, toolkits and resources to support those who seek to create more democratic societies.
+In order to enable RESIST to make a difference, Stage 5 will see the project share the findings, toolkits and resources to support those who seek to create more democratic societies.
 Thus we will work with our partners to offer a robust knowledge base and useful and relevant tools for community organisations and groups, policymakers and local authorities, and those who seek to create real world change within and beyond contemporary European societies.

 What We Have Found